 Electroconvulsive therapy (ECT)

-Electroconvulsive therapy (ECT) is a more invasive type of brain stimulation that's sometimes recommended if all other treatment options have failed, or when the situation is thought to be life threatening.
+Electroconvulsive therapy (ECT) is sometimes recommended if all other treatment options have failed, or when the situation is thought to be life threatening.

 Most people with postpartum psychosis make a full recovery as long as they receive the right treatment.

 As you move forward with your recovery, you may benefit from seeing a therapist for cognitive behavioural therapy (CBT).
 CBT is a talking therapy that can help you manage your problems by changing the way you think and behave.

 Other forms of support

 It can be hard to come to terms with the experience of postpartum psychosis as you recover.

 Talking to peers and others with lived experience of the illness may be helpful.
 Some inpatient units and communities have peer support workers who have experienced the illness, and you can also access support through charities.